 Diagnostic Medical Sonography Program

-NOTICE: As of February 20, 2014, applications are no longer accepted for the Diagnostic Medical Sonography Program, until after we exhaust the current wait list.
+NOTICE: Applications are not being accepted at the present time for the Diagnostic Medical Sonography Program.
 The Fall 2016 cohort will be filled from the current wait list.
-Check the website periodically for updates regarding when new applications will be accepted for the Fall 2018 cohort.
+Beginning July 1, 2016, applications will be accepted for the Fall 2018 cohort.
+Be sure to review the prerequisites; there have been some changes.

 Diagnostic Medical Sonography (DMS), sometimes referred to as ultrasound, is a diagnostic medical procedure that uses high frequency sound waves (ultrasound) to produce dynamic visual images of organs, tissues, or blood flow inside the body.

 It is also used to guide needles during biopsies when samples of cells from organs are collected for lab testing (i.e. test for cancer in breast tissue).
 Unlike x-rays, sonography is a radiation-free imaging modality.

 Sonography is being used increasingly in acute care hospitals, imaging centers, and physicians' offices; it is used in all medical specialties.